-Multiple contacts under 1 Company in your CSV?: In order to minimize space taken up by contacts on your My Clients page, deal cards are created based on Company name.
+Multiple contacts under 1 Company in your CSV?: In order to minimize space taken up by contacts on your Deals page, deal cards are created based on Company name.
 Any contacts who share a Company Name will be added to the same card.
 You can manage these individual contacts all from within the one Company Card, via the dropdown arrow.

 If you have multiple contacts working for the same Company in your CSV file, those contacts will all bundle into and appear in that one Company’s Card.
 The contacts will be added in the order they are listed in your CSV file, with the first contact listed being the name that is visible on that Company Card.

 Flow Actions - scheduled?: Our system is designed to schedule the emails going out so that they will not push all at the same time.
 Pushing too many at once has been known to get servers flagged as spam.
 Depending on how large the file is, the throttling may last for just a few minutes or up to an hour before all of the emails do finally push.